Formatting Your Text#

 ## Title Text

 Heading level two.
-For novel documents, the header level indicates the start of a new chapter.
+For novel documents, the level indicates the start of a new chapter.
 Chapter numbers can be inserted automatically when building the manuscript.

 ### Title Text